Sasuke66/Sasuke66/README.md

  <h4>Outside of coding, you'll find me: <br><br>
   Watching anime 🎌: Whether it's a classic or the latest release, anime is my go-to for inspiration and relaxation.<br>
   Gaming 🎮: From competitive multiplayer games to immersive RPGs, gaming is my escape and a fun way to unwind. <br>
   Photography 📸: I love capturing the beauty of the world, especially scenic skies and the wonders of nature.
-You might find me snapping photos of sunsets or the environment when I'm out and about! <br>
+You might find me snapping photos of sunsets or the environment when I'm out and about! <br><br>
   Feel free to connect, collaborate, or just talk about tech, anime, or games!</h4>